Triathlon Philippines Asian Cup now, more triathlon events soon.

 Alistair Brownlee Wins Gold Olympic Games Triathlon 29 minute 10km run!
 (Aug 13)

 Brownlee won the Olympic gold medal at the London Games in the Triathlon, Javier Gomez of Spain took silver, and bronze went to his brother Jonathan.
 (Photo Credits: Delly Carr/ITU Media

-This is the second Triathlon article I have provided a link too.
-Pinoyathletics is generally a Track and Field site but due to are growing numbers of Triathletes, Duathletes and Ultra Marathon runners we have decided to occasionally cover other sports as well.
+This is the second Triathlon article I have provided a link to.
+Pinoyathletics is generally a Track and Field site.
+Due to the growing numbers of Triathletes, Duathletes, and Ultra Marathon runners, we have occasionally decided to cover other sporty.

-I was told the other day in the gym that 25-year-old Alistair Brownlee of Great Britain had run 29 minutes and seven seconds for the 10km run a respectable performance in any country for an individual 10k, only catch was it wasn’t a set of fresh legs! this is quite impressive after a 1500m run and 43km cycle.
+The other day in the gym, I was told that 25-year-old Alistair Brownlee of Great Britain had run 29 minutes and seven seconds for the 10km run, a respectable performance in any country for an individual 10k; the only catch was it wasn’t a set of fresh legs!
+This is quite impressive after a 1500m run and 43km cycle.
 This puts Brownlee in the same super endurance category of

 Lance Armstrong almost.
-I remember overseeing the television Brownlee just powering away from the rest of the field taking the lead solo on the bike section of Triathlon.
+I remember overseeing the television Brownlee just powering away from the rest of the field, taking the lead solo on Triathlon’s bike section.